Azure/terraform-provider-azapi/docs/troubleshooting.md

 This happens when a property contains sensitive credential like a storage account's access key, the value won't be returned by design.

-Please add `ignore_missing_property_enabled = true` to the resource block and apply it.
+Please add `ignore_missing_property = true` to the resource block and apply it.

 Similarly, values in incorrect casing might be returned and cause a diff.
-Please use `ignore_casing_enabled = true` to suppress it.
+Please use `ignore_casing = true` to suppress it.

 ### Q2 How to manage resources which can be managed by both parent resource API and its own API like `Microsoft.Network/virtualNetworks/subnets`?